Latiff Suhaimi

-Abdul Latiff bin Suhaimi (born 29 May 1989 in Kelantan) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan United.
+Abdul Latiff bin Suhaimi (born 29 May 1989 in Kelantan) is a Malaysian professional footballer who plays for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.

 Club career

 In October 2013, Latiff left T-Team for Felda United.
 In November 2017, Latiff has extended his contract with Terengganu for another year.
 For 2019, he sign contract with Melaka United for one year.

 International career

 Latiff earned his first Malaysia national team cap in a friendly match against Papua New Guinea, which Malaysia lost 0–2.